mikeneiderhauser/CRSFJoystick/README.md

 | Level Shifter (what I had on hand) | https://www.adafruit.com/product/757 | $4 |

 Approx part cost $22

+# Wiring
+TODO

+Should be self explanitory, but using GPIO 4/5 (physical pin 6/7) on the pi pico for UART to ELRS RX.
+UART from pi pico is fed through a level converter to the ELRS RX.

+Most other wiring is for HV (5V) and LV (3V) and GND pins.

+# Future Plans

+- Convert from Arduino IDE to platform.io
+- Add failsave nopulses / hold
+- design hardware carrier board
+- design enclosure
+- use Tiny 2040 instead of full pi pico
+- TBD other features

 # Prototype Photos